 Getting to the city

 To get to the city centre, you can jump on the fast, frequent bus service and be in town within 20 minutes (outside peaks times).
-If you'd prefer to cycle it takes about 15 minutes, or 30 minutes on foot depending on how fast you can go!
+If you'd prefer to cycle it takes about 15 minutes and by foot it's around 30 minutes, depending on how fast you can go!

 Lots of students choose to get a bike.
 York is one of the UK’s most cycle-friendly cities - it's flat and there are plenty of cycle paths and bike lanes connecting the city and the campus.